gerryblackmon/UCIProject1-GB/README.md

 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
+- Update the ansible.cfg file to include ELK server host information
+- Run elkplaybook.yml
-- Copy the /filebeat-config.yml file to /etc/filebeat-config.yml.
+- Copy the /filebeat-config.yml file to /etc/ansible/filebeat-config.yml.
 - Update the `filebeat-config.yml` file to include the kibana host login url and elastic search host url.
-- Run the playbook, and navigate to `/etc/ folder` to check that the installation worked as expected.
+- Run the playbooks, and navigate to `/etc/ansible folder` to check that the installation worked as expected.

-- The playbook file is named `elkplaybook.yml` And it is located in the playbook folder in my ansible container.
+- The playbook file is named `elkplaybook.yml` as well as additional playbooks and configuration files are located in /etc/ansible within the container
-- How do I specify which machine to install the ELK server on versus which to install Filebeat on?
-  - I had to update the `hosts` file to create a `webserver` group and a `elk` server group in order to make ansible run the playbook on specific machines.
+- Update the `hosts` file to create a `webserver` group and a `elk` server group in order to make ansible run the elkplaybook and filebeatplaybook properly on specific machines.

-- Navigate to the following URL in order to check that the ELK server is running?
+- Navigate to the following URL in order to check that the ELK server is running.
+Kibana can be used to monitor and control various performance metrics.
 - http://52.90.115.3:5601/:5601